dyno-might/dyno-might.github.io/_posts/2023-05-08-procrastination.md

 ### Taxum 4: The timeline is too long

 Do you want to be more beautiful?
 Perhaps the most effective thing you can do is use sunscreen to prevent damage to your skin.
 But this benefit is far in the future.
-Jim isn't impressed by that because Jim uses aggressive time-discounting.
+Jim isn't impressed by that because he uses aggressive time-discounting.

 ---